oracle/odpi/doc/src/private_structs/dpiObjectType.rst

     Specifies the length of the :member:`dpiObjectType.name` member, in bytes.

-.. member:: const dpiOracleType \*dpiObjectType.elementOracleType
+.. member:: dpiDataTypeInfo dpiObjectType.elementTypeInfo

-    Specifies a pointer to the :ref:`dpiOracleType<dpiOracleType>` structure which identifies the type of data stored in the elements of the collection.
+    Specifies the type of data of the elements of the collection.
+This is a structure of type :ref:`dpiDataTypeInfo<dpiDataTypeInfo>` and is only valid if the object type refers to a collection.
-    If this type does not refer to a collection, this value is NULL.

-.. member:: dpiObjectType \*dpiObjectType.elementType

-    Specifies a pointer to the :ref:`dpiObjectType<dpiObjectType>` structure which identifies the type of object stored in elements of the collection.
-    If this type does not refer to a collection, this value is NULL.

 .. member:: boolean dpiObjectType.isCollection